valorcurse/stadslab-kennisbank/README.md

 This application is licensed under the GPLv2 license.

+##Configuration

 ###Database:

 	- Type: MySQL
-    		- Name: Kennisbank, Kennisbank_test
+    		- Name: Kennisbank (production), Kennisbank_test (development/test)
 			- Username: root
 			- Password: 123456
 			- Port: 3307

-Check configuration on DataSource.groovy to match your system's.
+The configuration above is the default now being used.
+You can change them at conf/DataSource.groovy.

+###Fabtool account:
+    Default:
+        Username: admin
+        Password: 12345

+Currently the account used to login to the FabTool is created in conf/BootStrap.groovy.
+######Change the following values to choose your own credentials:
+    new User(username: "admin", password: "12345", enabled: true).save()

 ###Projects (checkouts):

 Checkouts are saved in /var/stadslab/checkouts.
 Make sure the directory exists and has the right permissions.

-###Demo:
+######Change the following line at domain/checkin/Checkout.groovy to change the directory where checkouts are saved:
+    def rootDir = new File("/var/stadslab/checkouts/" + title)

+##Demo:
 A demo website is running [here](http://145.24.222.154:8080/).
 The checkins/checkouts can be found [here](http://145.24.222.154:8080/checkinout).

-#####Admin account:

-    Username: admin
-    Password: 12345